hopefetrow/n-queens/README.md

 ### What I learned
   The use of backtracking with a promising method can greatly reduce the number of nodes visited while searching for a solution.

+# To run code:
+  Copy and paste the contents of nqueens.java into any IDE and change package name at top accordindly.